Each state develops a state plan, which is a comprehensive

 The Healthy Indiana Plan (HIP) is a program sponsored by the

-State of Indiana that provides a more affordable healthcare choice
+state of Indiana to provide a more affordable healthcare choice to

-HIP provides health insurance for uninsured adult Hoosiers between
+HIP provides health insurance for uninsured low-income Hoosiers

-and childless adults can participate.
-Eligible participants must be
+parents and childless adults can participate.
+Participants are

-To learn more, please visit the Healthy Indiana Plan page.
+To learn more about this program, please visit the Healthy Indiana Plan page

 To learn more about the managed care programs, please follow

-We would like to know what you think of our health plan site.
+We would like to know about your experience with our health plan